|

 Like they’re walking along and their hair is the same

-10 and they look the same and they’re the same size, and maybe the
+10 and they look the same and they’re the same size, and maybe the same backpack

 you know and you think, “That looks funny.”